2026 Forecast Verified

 Ranges adjusted for Rhode Island's regional price parity (104.8).
 See the national percentage breakdown →

-Breast Reduction Cost in Neighboring States
+Breast Reduction Cost in Nearby States

 Among its neighbors, Rhode Island offers the best pricing for breast reduction.
 If you're already local, you're in a good spot cost-wise.